snrajesh/ExData_Plotting1/README.md

 * <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.

-## Code Book:

-The following descriptions of the 9 variables in the dataset are taken from the
+* <b>Fields</b>: The following descriptions of the 9 variables in the dataset are taken from the
 <a href="https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption">UCI web site</a>:

 <ol>